Reduction of the electroweak correlation in the PDF updating by using the forward-backward asymmetry of Drell-Yan process: Definition of PDF-only-sensitive observables

-All the theory predictions presented in this work are based on the ResBos calculation, as detailed in Ref.~\cite{RESBOS}, and the CT14HERA2 PDFs are used to generate samples of $pp\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^-$ events at 13 TeV proton-proton collision, with the dilepton invariant mass from 60 to 130 GeV region.
-The mass region of $80 <M< 100$ GeV is assigned as the $Z$-pole region, and the region of the dilepton invariant mass below or beyond the $Z$-pole is denoted as the side-band region.
-The number of events in each sample corresponds to the data of 130 fb$^{-1}$, which is the integrated luminosity expected in the LHC Run II period.
+In this section, we discuss the idea of reducing the correlations to electroweak physics in the PDF updating, using the $A_{FB}(M)$ distributions at the LHC.
+All the theoretical predictions presented in this work are derived from simulations of Drell-Yan process $pp\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^-$, generated by using ResBos~\cite{RESBOS} at 13 TeV proton-proton collision, together with the CT14HERA2 PDFs~\cite{Dulat:2015mca, Hou:2016nqm}.
+Samples with different $\effstw$ inputs are generated to demonstrate the correlation of PDFs to the EW parameter.
+The dilepton invariant mass region of simulation samples is set as $60 <M< 120$ GeV, with $80<M<100$ GeV assigned as the $Z$ pole region, and $60<M<80$ and $80<M<120$ denoted as the off-shell sideband region.
+The statistics of each sample corresponds to the size of the data collected by the ATLAS or CMS detectors during the LHC Run II period (2015-2018, 130 fb$^{-1}$).

-At hadron colliders, the $A_{FB}$ is defined in the Collins-Soper (CS) frame ~\cite{CS-frame}, which is a center of mass system of the dilepton final state observed in the laboratory frame.
-The $z$ axis in the CS frame is defined as the bisector of the angle formed by the direction of the momentum of the incoming hadron which provides the quark in the initial state at partonic level, and the negative direction of the momentum of the hadron which provides the antiquark.
-For the LHC experiments, the experimental observable $A^h_{FB}$ at hadronic level is defined on event-by-event basis, as that the sign of the $z$ axis is practically assigned along the direction of the dilepton system momentum projected to the $z$ axis.
-With this assignment, the projected direction of the boosted Z-boson momentum in laboratory frame onto the $z$ axis is assumed to be statistically identical to the direction of the initial quark of Drell-Yan process in one of the proton beams at the LHC.
-Figure~\ref{fig01:AFBvsSTWatLHC} shows the $A^h_{FB}(M)$ spectrum of $pp\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^-$ events at 13 TeV pp collisions, with different input values of $\stw$.
+At hadron colliders, the scattering angle of outgoing negative charged leptons to incident quarks is calculated in the Collins-Soper frame, which is introduced to deal with sizable transverse momentum ($Q_T$) of the $Z$ boson and provide a kind of center of mass system of the dilepton final state observed in the laboratory frame.The $z$ axis in the CS frame is defined as the bisector of the angle formed by the direction of the momentum of one incoming hadron beam ($H_A$), and the negative direction of the momentum of the other hadron beam ($H_B$).
+Since the initial state of the LHC $pp$ collision is completely symmetrical, the $A_{FB}$ has to be measured in a modified CS frame, where $H_A$ is statistically defined as the hadron beam pointing to the same hemisphere as the reconstructed $Z$ boson pointing to.
+It means that the modified CS frame for the LHC is defined on event-by-event basis.
+Figure~\ref{fig01:AFBvsSTWatLHC} shows the $A_{FB}(M)$ spectrum with different input values of $\effstw$.

-It can be seen that in the $Z$-pole region, the variation of $A^h_{FB}(M)$ with respect to different $\stw$ inputs is changing as a global shift.
-This outstanding feature of global shifts of the asymmetry can be understood as follow: if the correct direction of the incoming quark in the Drell-Yan process is known by using partonic-level information as given in theoretical prediction and simulation, then a quark-level asymmetry $A^q_{FB}(M)$ can be defined, which follows all calculations of $A^h_{FB}(M)$ on event-by-event basis except using the correct quark level $z$ axis information instead of the boosted $Z$ boson information.
-Thereafter, the observed asymmetry $A^h_{FB}$ can be written as: